Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 ---

 !!! compat
     Some of these features are not yet implemented, this section is incomplete.
-All features in this section are planned to release with mousetrap version 0.2.*.
+Features relating to this section are planned to release with mousetrap version 0.2.*.

 ### Global Theme